raiesbo/tree-cli/README.md

 ## Contributing

-We are thankful for any contributions from the community.
+We are thankful for any contributions.